 The underlying SM patient population is not yet well understood.
-It has been estimated that the prevalence of SM in the United States is between 20,000 to 30,000 patients of which approximately 90% are estimated to have Non-AdvSM.
+The prevalence of SM in the United States is estimated to be up to 30,000 patients, with the prevalence of Non-AdvSM being approximately 25,000 patients.
 We believe there is a significant unmet medical need for clinically active, well tolerated treatment options for this patient population.
 We believe bezuclastinib is well suited to meet this need and target the direct underlying cause of SM.